 Air Purifier Buying Guide

-five to ten times dirtier than the air outside, and Americans spend 90% of their lives indoors.
+have shown that the air inside your home can be five to ten times dirtier than the air outside, and more importantly, Americans spend an average of 90% of their lives indoors.

 ozone, a powerful lung irritant that

-there are key things to look for with any unit.
+there are key things to look for with any air purifier.
 To help you learn about air purifiers and find a safe, effective unit that is right

 for your needs, we created this air purifier buying guide.